Speaker | Time | Text |

 There's a million people dead and wounded over there, and these cities have been leveled. | ||

-There's more animosity, more hatred there than there is in the West Bank because there's been more destruction. | ||
+There's a lot of animosity, more hatred there than there is in the West Bank because there's been more destruction and you know how they hate each other in the West Bank. | ||

-Jack Pasovic, your observations on this, brother. | ||
+Jack Pasovic, your observations on this, brother? | ||

-Well, Steve, this, of course, strikes to the heart of it. | ||
+Well, Steve, this of course strikes to the heart of it. | ||

-When Putin talks about, and Lavrov has spoken at length about this, and I've seen his interviews as well, they all talk about how it is a complete red line for them for Ukraine to be in NATO. | ||
+When Putin talks about and Lavrov has spoken at length about this and I've seen his interviews as well, they all talk about how it is a complete red line for them for Ukraine to be in NATO. | ||

-And yes, that would include a de facto NATO protection, because, of course, if Ukraine is given Article 5, Article 5 security guarantee, that's essentially a de facto NATO membership in and of itself. | ||
+And yes, that would include a de facto NATO protection because of course if Ukraine is given Article 5 security guarantee, that's essentially a de facto NATO membership in and of itselfelf. | ||

-What they're looking for is neutrality On Ukraine, so that neither side has Ukraine neither the CIS framework that, of course, you're seeing from between Russia, Belarus, Kazakhstan, some of the other states over there, as well as the post-Soviet sphere, or the NATO nation. | ||
+What they're looking for is neutrality on Ukraine so that neither side has Ukraine, neither the CIS framework that, of course, you're seeing from between Russia, Belarus, Kazakhstan, some of the other states over there as well as the post Soviet sphere, but or the NATO nation. | ||

-So, no Warsaw Pact and no NATO for Ukraine is essentially what their starting position is. | ||
+So no Warsaw Pact and no NATO for Ukraine is essentially what their starting position is. | ||

-And, of course, President Trump realizing that if he can't overcome that challenge, then that's exactly the same position that we were in at the start of the war. | ||
+And of course, President Trump realizing that if he can't overcome that challenge, then that's exactly the same position that we were in at the start of the war. | ||

 These are the preconditions and the root causes that the Russian side is talking about. | ||

-So, the trick here is: how do you get, and President Trump's the only one who can take care who can figure this out because this is a triple bank shot. | ||
+So the trick here is how do you get and President Trump's the only one who can take who can figure this out because this is a triple bank shot. | ||

 The triple bank shot is you've got to get the war to stop. | ||

-You've got to get some kind of recognition for the territories as currently constituted and a security guarantee so that you can pull out. | ||
+You've got to get some kind of recognition for the territories as a currently constituted and a security guarantee so that you can pull out. | ||

-President Trump's the only one, along with his team, Secretary Besson, they are coming in on the economic side. | ||
+President Trump's the only one along with his team, Secretary Besant. | ||

-The only way that they can ever get through this, because any other president, you just have more war. | ||
+The only way that they can ever get through this because any other president you just. | ||

-The thing that galled me the most yesterday of all the hatred dumped on President Trump came from this guy. | ||
+just have more war hang on for one second let's play swahwah i want your observations on this the thing that galled me the most yesterday of all the hatred dumped on President Trump came from this guy. | ||

 Let's play it. | ||

-Well, if you're Europe, you're quite worried now because you just saw the president of the United States achieve zero, and they will have to ask themselves what more are they willing to do, knowing that they too could be thrown under the bus if Russia ever moved farther west. | ||
+And they will have to ask themselves, what more are they willing to do, knowing that they too could be thrown under the bus if Russia ever moved further west. | ||

 But as far as objectives, I was hoping to hear that there would be a trilateral meeting. | ||